Great things to do in Amsterdam in autumn

 Or if you want even more fresh air, visit the forest Amsterdamse Bos.
 Filled with cycling and walking paths it is the perfect autumn getaway.
 Enjoy the colourful forest and crisp air in the Dutch capital during autumn.
 And Amsterdam in September or October is known to still have lovely sunny days so a little sunbathing isn’t as far-fetched as you might think.
 We do recommend to pack an umbrella and a rain jacket on a gloomy day though.

 Fall days in Amsterdam are perfect for exploring some Dutch culture and great art.
 Amsterdam is famous for its well curated museums and you can choose from 75 museums in the whole city!
-If the warm sun is replaced by a storm on a rainy day, paying a visit to some of the world's best museum is a fantastic idea.
+If the warm sun is replaced by a storm on a rainy day, paying a visit to some of the world's best museums is a fantastic idea.

 Go to the Rijksmuseum to see world-renown paintings by Dutch masters or take the kids to the NEMO science museum and discover new things.
 Alternatively, visit Red Light Secrets to learn more about the sex workers and their perspective in the notorious Red Light District.
 Looking for a different kind of experience?
 Amsterdam's Instragram museums, such as WONDR Experience and The Upside Down ensure the perfect backdrops for your holiday pictures even on a rainy day!